bianchi-ed/discord.js-bot-model/README.md

 {
 	"token": "Your bot Token goes here",
-	"clientId": "Your application application ID goes here", "guildId": "This is your server ID ", "freeCurrencyApiKey": "FreeCurrency API KEY"
+	"clientId": "Your application application ID goes here", "guildId": "This is your server ID "
 }
 ```